AgentsCentral/agentj-examples/README.md

         }
     };

-    //Initialize the weather agent
-    private static final SimpleAgent weatherAgent = new SimpleAgent("weather_agent", //name new Model("o4-mini", config), //model with OpenAIConfig
+    private static final Agent weatherAgent = new Agent("weather_agent", new Model("o4-mini", config),
             List.of(stringInstructor("You are a weather assistant.
-You are responsible for telling current weather information about the city.")), //instructions
+You are responsible for telling current weather information about the city.")), List.of(weatherTools),
-            List.of(weatherTools), //tools
-            List.of() //handoffs
+            List.of()
     );

-    //Initialize agent system
-    public static AgentSystem getWeatherSystem(){
+    public static Agent getAgent(){
-        return new AgentSystem("Weather Agent System", weatherAgent, List.of());
+        return weatherAgent;
     }

 }

 ```
-### Running the standalone agent using HTTP
+### Running the weather agent chat bot using HTTP

-Setup the `StandaloneWeatherAgent` to run it using `JettyHttpRunner` .
+Setup the `WeatherChatBot` to run it using `JettyHttpRunner` .
 Default port is `8181`

 ```
-public class StandaloneWeatherAgent {
+public class WeatherChatBot {

     public static void main(String[] args) throws Exception {

-        final HttpConfig weatherChatConfig = new HttpConfig("/chat/*", getWeatherSystem());
+        final HttpConfig weatherChatConfig = new HttpConfig("/chat/*", WeatherAgent.getAgent());
         final AgentJConfig agentJConfig = new AgentJConfig(List.of(weatherChatConfig));

         AgentJStarter.run(new JettyHttpRunner(defaultJettyConfig(), agentJConfig));